Module 2: Behavior and Emotions of Aging

 • Light housekeeping

-Written by: Zanda Hilger, M. Ed., LPC, Family Caregiver Education, Area Agency on Aging, Revised 2009.
+Written by: Zanda Hilger, M. Ed., LPC, Family Caregiver Education, contractor to Dallas Area Agency on Aging and North Central Texas Area Agency on Aging, Revised 2021.
 Includes materials adapted from As People Grow Older, Jane Oderberg and Sue Smith, 1995 and as cited in the materials.

 Permission is granted to duplicate any and all parts of this program to use in education programs supporting family members caring for elders.